UPPMAX/NAISS_Slurm/docs/jobscripts.md

 === "Tetralith"

-    On Tetralith the user does not need to specify the compiler version and the version of the MPI library used to compile the application.
+    On Tetralith, when using the job launcher `mpprun`, the user does not need to specify the compiler version and the version of the MPI library used to compile the application.

+    Tetralith nodes have 32 cores.
+One should aim to use multiples of 32 cores when running MPI workloads.
+In this example we ask for 16 cores, which is 1/2 node.

     ```bash
     #!/bin/bash